f-mode oscillations of anisotropic neutron stars in full general relativity: Results for f-mode oscillations of anisotropic neutron stars

-To understand the effect of anisotropy on the f mode frequency for particular mass of compact stars, we have plotted for three different masses, $1 M_\odot$, $1.4 M_\odot$ and $2.274 M_\odot$.
-As we can see from Fig. \ref{f-vs-tau:subfig1}, for $1 M_\odot$ and $1.4 M_\odot$, the frequency increases as the anisotropy strength increases, which implies if the tangential pressure $(p_t)$ gets higher and higher with respect to the radial pressure $(p_r)$, the frequency of the quasi-normal modes also increases.
-Comparing the f-mode frequency of an anisotropic star with $\tau = 2$ and a mass of $1.4 M_\odot$ to that of an isotropic star ($\tau = 0$) with the same mass, we observe an increase of approximately $3.62\%$.
-Conversely, in the case of anisotropic stars with $\tau = -2$, the f-mode frequency decreases by approximately $20.03\%$ compared to isotropic stars.
-In a similar way, we can see that the qualitative nature of change of f-mode frequency due to the change of pressure anisotropy, for $1 M_\odot$ stars is same as $1.4 M_\odot$ stars.
-The f-mode frequency of a $1 M_\odot$ star with $\tau = 2$ is approximately $39.02\%$ higher compared to that of isotropic stars with the same mass, whereas for $\tau = -2$ with the same mass, the frequency is reduced by $10.8\%$.
-On the other hand, for the $2.274 M_\odot$ star the f mode frequency decreases as the anisotropy in the system increases.
-From Fig. \ref{f-vs-tau:subfig2}, we observe that the frequency experiences a decrease of approximately $9.56\%$ as the anisotropy strength increases from $0$ (isotropic star) to $1$.
-This characteristic, where an increase in anisotropy strength leads to a reduction in frequency, is also apparent in the Cowling approximation \cite{Curi:2022nnt}.
+To understand the impact of anisotropy on the f-mode frequency for a specific mass of a neutron star, in Fig. \ref{f-vs-tau}, we have plotted the frequency with respect to the anisotropic strength for the same three values of the mass that were used in Fig. \ref{sqrtrhovstau}.
+It is important to note that the mass value $2.274~{\rm M_\odot}$, as used in Fig. \ref{f-vs-tau:subfig2}, is above the threshold mass value, where an increase in $\tau$ leads to a decrease in the mode frequency for a fixed mass, as seen in Fig. \ref{f-vs-M}.
+In contrast, masses $1.0~{\rm M_\odot}$ and $1.4~{\rm M_\odot}$, as used in Fig. \ref{f-vs-tau:subfig1}, are below this threshold.
+From Fig. \ref{f-vs-tau:subfig1}, we see the fact that for neutron stars of masses $1~{\rm M_\odot}$ and $1.4~{\rm M_\odot}$, the f-mode frequency increases as the anisotropic strength increases.
+Comparing the f-mode frequency of an anisotropic star with $\tau = 1.9$ and a mass of $1.4~{\rm M_\odot}$ to that of an isotropic star with the same mass, we observe a $3.62\%$ increase in the frequency.
+Similarly, comparing the frequency of an anisotropic star with $\tau = -1.9$ and a mass of $1.4~{\rm M_\odot}$ to that of an isotropic star of the same mass, we see a $17.37\%$ decrease in the frequency.
+The f-mode frequency of a $1.0~\rm{M_\odot}$ star with $\tau = 1.9$ is $3.78 \%$ higher than that of an isotropic star of the same mass.
+For $\tau = - 1.9$ and $M = 1.0~\rm{M_\odot}$, the frequency decreases by $9.91 \%$ compared to an isotropic star of the same mass.
+On the other hand, for a neutron star of mass $2.274~\rm{M_\odot}$, the f-mode frequency decreases as the anisotropy inside the star increases.
+From Fig. \ref{f-vs-tau:subfig2}, we see that the frequency experiences a decrease of approximately $9.56\%$ as the anisotropic strength increases from $0$ to $1$.
+This characteristic, where an increase in the anisotropic strength leads to a decrease in the f-mode frequency, also exists in the framework of Cowling approximation \cite{Curi:2022nnt}.